Tectonic History of the Transantarctic Mountains

 Antarctica plays a central role in global tectonic evolution.
 Competing theories have been put forward to explain the formation of the Transantarctic Mountains (TAMs) and the Wilkes Subglacial Basin (WSB), primarily due to a lack of information on the crustal thickness and seismic velocity of the areas.
 The research team attempts to resolve how the TAMs and WSB originated and how their formation relates to Antarctica’s geologic history.
 Since most of Antarctica is covered by large ice sheets, direct geologic observations cannot be made; therefore, “remote sensing” methods like seismology must be used to determine details about the earth structure.

-The goal of this project, funded by the National Science Foundation, is to broaden our knowledge of the geology in this region with a new seismic project; the Transantarctic Mountains Northern Network (TAMNNET), a 15-station array across the northern TAMs and the WSB that will fill a major gap in seismic coverage.
-Data from TAMNNET will be combined with that from previous and ongoing seismic initiatives and will be analyzed to generate an image of the seismic structure beneath the TAMs and the WSB.
+The goal of this project, funded by the National Science Foundation, was to broaden our knowledge of the geology in this region with a new seismic project; the Transantarctic Mountains Northern Network (TAMNNET), a 15-station array across the northern TAMs and the WSB that will fill a major gap in seismic coverage.
+Data from TAMNNET was combined with that from previous and ongoing seismic initiatives and was analyzed to generate an image of the seismic structure beneath the TAMs and the WSB.

-While in the field, the team will spend most of their time deploying seismic stations that will compose the new TAMNNET array.
-This will include loading equipment onto small airplanes, flying to remote field locations, digging large holes in the snow/ice to shelter the equipment, and assembling and testing the seismic hardware.
+While in the field, the team spent most of their time deploying seismic stations that compose the new TAMNNET array.
+This included loading equipment onto small airplanes, flying to remote field locations, digging large holes in the snow/ice to shelter the equipment, and assembling and testing the seismic hardware.

 Where Are They?

-The field project will be based either at McMurdo station and at the Italian Terra Nova station, Mario Zuchelli.
-Seismic stations will be located at remote sites across the northern Transantarctic Mountains and onto the East Antarctic plateau.
-Once in Antarctica, the field locations will be reached either via helicopter or fixed wing Twin Otter Aircraft.
-The field team will share dormitory housing.
-Fieldwork will be conducted outside at cold and (in some cases) fairly high altitude conditions.
+The field project was based at McMurdo Station and at the Italian Terra Nova station, Mario Zuchelli.
+Seismic stations were located at remote sites across the northern Transantarctic Mountains and onto the East Antarctic plateau.
+Once in Antarctica, the field locations were reached either via helicopter or fixed wing Twin Otter Aircraft.
+The field team shared dormitory housing.
+Fieldwork was conducted outside at cold and (in some cases) fairly high altitude conditions.

 Meet the Team